 Matt 24:32/Mark 16:28Luke 21:29-30Revelation

 when the branch has become tender and puts forth its leaves – the BRANCH refers to Christ throughout Isaiah, Jeremiah, and Zechariah.
 Some explain the putting forth of the leaves as the end time harvest.
-Some relate “the fig tree” to the end time salvation of Israel.
+The end time “fig tree” as Israel is described in Joel 1:7.
+This is the end of the Engagement Year in Song of Songs 7:12.
 In either case, we have arrived at the same time-period, introduced in verse 14: “this gospel…shall be preached in the whole world…and then the end will come.”

 the message in Luke seems to take the emphasis away from the fig tree, but rather just focuses on the phenomenon of watching the signs as they appear, to know Christ’s coming.